hyoshioka0128/azure-docs/articles/data-factory/create-azure-ssis-integration-runtime.md

 After an Azure-SSIS IR is provisioned, you can use familiar tools to deploy and run your packages in Azure.
 These tools are already Azure-enabled and include SQL Server Data Tools (SSDT), SQL Server Management Studio (SSMS), and command-line utilities like [dtutil](/sql/integration-services/dtutil-utility) and [AzureDTExec](./how-to-invoke-ssis-package-azure-enabled-dtexec.md).

 The [Provisioning Azure-SSIS IR](./tutorial-deploy-ssis-packages-azure.md) tutorial shows how to create an Azure-SSIS IR via the Azure portal or the Data Factory app.
 The tutorial also shows how to optionally use an Azure SQL Database server or managed instance to host SSISDB.
-This article expands on the tutorial and describes how to do these optional tasks:
+This article expaaccesssnds on the tutorial and describes how to do these optional tasks:

 - Use an Azure SQL Database server with IP firewall rules/virtual network service endpoints or a managed instance with private endpoint to host SSISDB.
 As a prerequisite, you need to configure virtual network permissions and settings for your Azure-SSIS IR to join a virtual network.